Andrew Faulkner

 Andrew Michael Faulkner (born September 12, 1992) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Texas Rangers.
+He played in Major League Baseball (MLB) for the Texas Rangers.

 Career

 Texas Rangers

 Faulkner was drafted by the Texas Rangers in the 14th round of the 2011 Major League Baseball Draft out of South Aiken High School in Aiken, South Carolina.
 He signed with the Rangers and made his professional debut with the Arizona League Rangers.
 In 2012 and 2013 he played for the Hickory Crawdads.
 Faulkner started 2014 with the Myrtle Beach Pelicans and was promoted to the Double-A Frisco RoughRiders in August.

 Faulkner was promoted to the majors on August 28, 2015.

 Baltimore Orioles

 Faulker was traded to the Baltimore Orioles on April 6, 2017.
+Faulkner made 34 appearances for the Triple–A Norfolk Tides, recording a 2.79 ERA with 35 strikeouts in 38 2/3 innings of work.
+He elected free agency following the season on November 6.

-He elected free agency on November 6, 2017, and signed a minor league contract with Baltimore on December 22.
-He elected free agency on November 3, 2018.
+On December 22, 2017, Faulkner re–signed with the Orioles on a new minor league contract.
+He again spent the year with Norfolk, logging a 6–2 record and 4.81 ERA with 52 strikeouts across 58 innings of work.
+Faulkner elected free agency following the season on November 3, 2018.